ManuelBehrendt/Mera.jl/docs/src/01_particles_First_Inspection.md

 data_overview = dataoverview(particles)
 ```

+    Calculating...

-    Table with 9 rows, 19 columns:
+    Table with 5 rows, 23 columns:
     Columns:
-     #     colname      type
+    #   colname     type
-    ───────────────────
+    ────────────────────
     1   level       Any
     2   x_min       Any
     3   x_max       Any
     4   y_min       Any
     5   y_max       Any
     6   z_min       Any
     7   z_max       Any
     8   id_min      Any
     9   id_max      Any
+    10  family_min  Any
+    11  family_max  Any
+    12  tag_min     Any
+    13  tag_max     Any
-    10  vx_min     Any
+    14  vx_min      Any
-    11  vx_max     Any
+    15  vx_max      Any
-    12  vy_min     Any
+    16  vy_min      Any
-    13  vy_max     Any
+    17  vy_max      Any
-    14  vz_min     Any
+    18  vz_min      Any
-    15  vz_max     Any
+    19  vz_max      Any
-    16  mass_min   Any
+    20  mass_min    Any
-    17  mass_max   Any
+    21  mass_max    Any
-    18  birth_min  Any
+    22  birth_min   Any
-    19  birth_max  Any
+    23  birth_max   Any